gayugayathri2/Inventorymanagement/README.md

 To run this system you will need :

 Python 3

 Flask

 SQL

-The Inventory Management system is used to manage store products and keep track of all goods stock and also we can use it to check the purchases history of the store
+The Inventory Management system is used to manage store products and keep track of all goods stock and also we can use it to check the purchases history of the store.